The Hertie School’s Professor of Public Health and Education is a life-long student of adolescence.

 No question about it, this prof “gets” kids.

-Clad in his customary black t-shirt and jacket, the youthful, fit, septuagenarian, with his reassuring manner and thoughtfully chosen words, musters both beatnik and elder statesman.
+Clad in his customary black t-shirt and jacket, the youthful, fit, septuagenarian, with his reassuring manner and thoughtfully chosen words, musters both beatnik and elderly statesman.
 A regular spokesman for and expert on young people in the German media, Hurrelmann comments on subjects ranging from political engagement to social media or retirement planning.
 And he spends a lot of time on the ground studying his subjects - interviewing young people for the quadrennial “Shell Youth Study”, or visiting schools and working with his students at the Hertie School.

 Joining the faculty in 2009 after a distinguished career at the University of Bielefeld, where he founded the first German School of Public Health, Hurrelmann teaches health, education and welfare policy.
 He’s also frequently involved in mentoring student initiatives, such as the recent one with think tank Polis180 on youth participation in political parties and the now well-established Teach First programme, which enlists graduates to spend a couple of years teaching at socially problematic schools.
 Hurrelmann says he is often impressed with the level of commitment and initiative students bring to the school.